The CW: 2011–2016: New leadership and content shift

-2016–2019: Programming with studio properties
+2016–2021: Streaming era deals

 The network's Arrowverse expanded again with Supergirl being moved to the network from CBS for its second season.
 The debut of Archie Comics-based Riverdale signaled the network's foray into mining their parent studio's library of IP to create new television series based on recognizable properties.
 This led to another new DC Comics series, Black Lightning, and a rebooted Dynasty.
-While it met with poor ratings, Dynasty proved lucrative thanks to the Netflix output deal and international syndication which earned CBS Studios millions of dollars per episode.
+While it met with poor ratings, Dynasty proved lucrative thanks to the Netflix output deal and international syndication, which earned CBS Studios millions of dollars per episode.

-Selling CW series like Dynasty to Netflix and overseas markets was so profitable for Warners and CBS that the network almost stopped cancelling shows, and expanded its broadcast schedule.
-On February 14, 2018, The CW announced that it would add a 2-hour primetime block on Sunday nights beginning in the fourth quarter of 2018, returning the network to Sundays for the first time since the lease to Media Rights Capital ended in 2009, as well as expanding The CW's primetime slate from 10 hours a week to 12.
+Selling CW series like Dynasty to Netflix and overseas markets was so profitable for Warner Bros. and CBS that the network almost stopped cancelling shows, and expanded its broadcast schedule.
+On February 14, 2018, the CW announced that it would add a 2-hour primetime block on Sunday nights beginning in the fourth quarter of 2018 (it later added a third hour in October 2023), returning the network to Sundays for the first time since the lease to Media Rights Capital ended in 2009, as well as expanding the CW's primetime slate from 10 hours a week to 12.
 Discussions with CBS and Warner Bros. about the expansion began as early as July 2017; both gave their approval to the move that December, with the network reaching clearance deals with key affiliate partners in early 2018.

 On June 12, 2018, AT&T received antitrust approval to acquire Warner Bros. parent Time Warner, with the acquisition closing two days later.
-Time Warner was renamed WarnerMedia and AT&T became a co-owner of The CW with CBS.
+Time Warner was renamed WarnerMedia and AT&T became a co-owner of the CW with CBS.

 The CW debuted reboots of Charmed, Roswell, and Originals spin-off Legacies during the 2018–19 season.
-Despite modest ratings, their renewals – along with the renewal of the entire 2018–19 lineup (absent those series already previously announced as ending) – reflected their value to the network's founding co-owners CBS and Warner Bros., which received the windfall of selling them to Netflix and international buyers.
+Despite modest ratings, their renewals—along with the renewal of the entire 2018–19 lineup (absent those series already previously announced as ending)—reflected their value to the network's founding co-owners CBS and Warner Bros., which received the windfall of selling them to Netflix and international buyers.
 This strategy continued with the 2019–20 season debuts of the new Arrowverse series Batwoman, Riverdale spin-off Katy Keene, and Nancy Drew.

 On August 13, 2019, CBS and Viacom officially announced their intention to re-merge, with the combined company to be named ViacomCBS.
-The merger was completed on December 4, 2019, making them officially with AT&T's WarnerMedia co-owners of The CW.
+The merger was completed on December 4, 2019, making them officially with AT&T's WarnerMedia co-owners of the CW.